joshuadowding/jdowding.me/_posts/2019-07-05-Portfolio.md

  - Visual Basic .NET
 ---

-Esperus CMS provides basic content management for websites built with ASP.NET.
-It includes editors for text, images and links (external, internal and downloads), with dedicated editors for carousel slides and quote blocks provided as standard.
-Users can also upload assets to the asset bank which will make those assets available to their appropriate editors.

-Esperus CMS works on the principle of "hotspots" within the HTML markup of a page.
-An injector would parse the current page, scan each hotspot tagged with a unique content ID, and then inject the appropriate content into that hotspot element at runtime.
+Esperus CMS was the response to the need for a content management system that fit their preference for ASP.NET, and would be simple enough for a non-developer to use regularly.
+Esperus CMS can **edit text, images, links** (external, internal and downloads), and has **dedicated editors for carousel slides and quote blocks**.
+It has a **built-in asset manager** that provides components like the image gallery with a repository of assets that the user can upload to.
+And it also features a hierarchy that represents the structure of the website and allows for real-time content re-ordering.